vulkano-rs/vulkano/README.md

 [Vulkan SDK for macOS](https://vulkan.lunarg.com/sdk/home).
 To install the SDK so that Vulkano will find it and dynamically link with `libvulkan.dylib`:

+Vulkano will attempt to automatically download and install the latest Vulkan SDK for macOS.
+If you would prefer a manual installation complete the following instructions before building vulkano.

 1. Download the latest macOS release and unpack it somewhere, for the next step we'll assume that's `~/vulkan_sdk`.
 2. Modify your environment to contain the SDK bin directory in PATH and the SDK lib directory in